CHARLES

 49.

-Mrs. Parker, a 70-year-old woman with severe macular degeneration, is admitted to the hospital the day before the scheduled surgery.
-The nurse’s preoperative goals for Mrs. M. would include:
+Mrs. Parker, a 70-year-old woman with severe macular degeneration, is admitted one day before her scheduled eye surgery.
+The nurse is developing her preoperative care plan.
+Which of the following goals should the nurse include as a priority for Mrs. Parker?

 50.